encode/uvicorn/docs/index.md

                                   of using the current working directory.

   --reload-delay FLOAT            Delay between previous and next check if
-                                  application needs to be.
-Defaults to 0.25s.
+                                  application needs to be.  [default: 0.25]
-                                  [default: 0.25]

   --workers INTEGER               Number of worker processes.
 Defaults to the
                                   $WEB_CONCURRENCY environment variable if